Angelica archangelica. Family: Umbelliferae

 If you develop these symptoms, stop using dong quai.

 Dong quai has a stimulant effect on the gastrointestinal tract.
-Talk to your healthcare
+Talk with your healthcare

-provider before using it if you have a chronic intestinal disease.
-These can include
+provider before using it if you have a long-term (chronic) intestinal disease.
+These

 Women who are pregnant or breastfeeding shouldn’t use dong quai.